 Our work is grounded in cross-disciplinary research on the power of music to promote prosocial behavior and empathetic communication.

-Music has been recognized as an affective, communicative, and healing art form across disciplines as varied as neuroscience, anthropology, philosophy, musicology, medicine, and education.
+Music has been recognized as an affective, communicative, and healing art form across disciplines as varied as neuroscience, philosophy, medicine, and education.

 We are committed to evaluating the impact of Humans in Harmony through gathering qualitative and quantitative data from all our initiatives.
 Our previous projects have revealed that: